Topics Map > Campus Services > E-Learning > Canvas

-Increasingly, vendors are developing varieties of add-on software that can be easily connected with learning management systems such as D2L for the purposes of "extending" the functionality of the LMS.
-The terms "external" or "third-party" refer to applications and services that are not owned or operated by UW-Madison but can be integrated with our campus LMSs.
-These integrations are becoming more and more common among textbook publishers as they continue to deliver textbook and courseware content online.
+External Integrations are varieties of add-on software that can be easily connected with learning management systems (LMS), such as Canvas, for the purposes of "extending" the functionality of the LMS.
+The terms external or third-party refer to applications and services that are not owned or operated by UW-Madison, but can be integrated with our campus LMSs.
+These integrations are becoming increasingly common among textbook publishers as they continue to deliver textbook and courseware content online.

-Vendors often develop their tools using Learning Tools Interoperability, or LTI, to integrate with the LMS.
-LTI enables a standard method for the delivery of data between the LMS to the tool provider.
-It is the preferred integration standard.
+Vendors often develop their tools using Learning Tools Interoperability (LTI), to integrate with the LMS.
+LTI enables a standard method for the delivery of data between the LMS to the tool provider, and is the industry-preferred integration standard.

-Generally, after a tool is integrated with the LMS it appears within the LMS as a link or a widget within a course and allows a user to be logged in and recognized by the third-party's tool environment.
-Sometimes it can include the passage of data, such as grades, back and forth between the vendor's environment and the LMS.
+After a tool is integrated with an LMS, it generally appears within the LMS as a link or a widget within a course, which allows a user to be logged in and recognized by the third-party's tool environment.
+In some cases, data (such as grades) passes back and forth between the vendor's environment and the LMS.